Blue Angels Motorcycle Club: Scotland

 In the 1960s, the most senior of Glasgow's gangs began organising protection rackets, shebeens and prostitution rings, and battled for control over such operations.
 The Blue Angels garnered a "notoriously violent" reputation when the club was involved in fights with mod gangs and various street gangs including the Maryhill Fleet.
 These conflicts typically involved bar brawls "of John Wayne proportions" which were followed by a series of revenge attacks, including petrol bombings on bars and cafes.
 In September 1964, a mass brawl involving hundreds of gang members in Glasgow city centre resulted in a Blue Angel being sentenced to life in prison.
 The gang wars ultimately ended when respective leaders met to organise a truce.
 Members of the Roadburners and Garthamlock Blackhawks gangs subsequently joined the Blue Angels.

 The Blue Angels have alleged links to organised crime.
 The club became associated with Glasgow crime boss Walter Norval after Norval's daughter Rita married Blue Angels member William Gunn.
 Gunn was sentenced to five years in prison for threatening a witness in Norval's November 1977 armed robbery trial.
 Blue Angels bikers served as pallbearers at Norval's funeral in August 2014.

+Blue Angels biker Leonard "Lenny the Lion" Reynolds was one of six members of the Scottish Republican Socialist League, a militant left-wing Scottish republican group, convicted of robbing a Post Office van of £100,000, and conspiring to bomb the Scottish Assembly Rooms in Edinburgh and the Glasgow Stock Exchange.
+The proceeds of the robbery were used by the group to buy firearms and explosives.
+The militants were found guilty after a five-week trial at Glasgow High Court and sentenced on 15 October 1980 to a total of 65 years imprisonment.
+Reynolds was sentenced to ten years and released in 1987.

+Police discovered an automatic pistol and 41 rounds of live ammunition during a raid on the flat of Blue Angel Lenny Reynolds in the Dennistoun area of Glasgow on 19 March 1997.
+On 3 February 1998, he pleaded guilty to illegally possessing the gun and bullets.
+Reynolds was sentenced to nine months in prison on 24 February 1998.